Sindoes/Flux-Stealer/README.md

 robloxpy
 ***And Port Forwarding Needed***
 ## How To Make Client to .exe
-Go to client.pyw or main.pyw change lol.connect and change your ip and stuff
+Go to client.py or main.py change lol.connect and change your ip and stuff

 there are alot of options